nixn/pdns-etcd3/README.md

 the data.
 Only the DNS class `IN` is supported, but that's a because of the limitation of PowerDNS.

 There is no stable release yet, even no beta.
+Currently the first development release is prepared, it could be called 'alpha state'.
 Any testing is appreciated.

 [pdns]: https://www.powerdns.com/
 [pdns-remote]: https://doc.powerdns.com/3/authoritative/backend-remote/